 Something to be proud of is an ongoing informal partnership between the St. Andrews community and the Coady International Institute.
 The Coady has been bringing their “Mobilizing Assets for Citizen-Driven Development” course participants to St. Andrews to show them real examples of how a community has driven its own development.
 Community success stories are shared and minds and hearts are opened.

-2016 St. Andrews Community Partnership Committee
+2016 St. Andrews Community Partnership Association

 As in other communities in Nova Scotia, there are many vibrant volunteer based organizations functioning in St. Andrews.
 The umbrella group, St. Andrews Community Partnership, includes many informal community groups, as well as these 14 formal community organizations:

 - St. Andrews District Community Center

 - St. Andrews District Volunteer Fire Dept. & Auxiliary

 - St. Andrews Veterans Association